“I Stubbed My Toe on the Ceiling”

 Yesterday the captain gave us sailing lessons.
 We lifted the main sail and tried to sail but there wasn’t any wind.
 No wind means no big waves so secretly that was okay with moi.
 But disappointment did rule the day with some of the others.

 This boat is big but it also very small.
 It’s easy to trip over each other.
 I’ll be illustrating this thru adventures at sea.
 The dinghy is even smaller.
 It barely holds 8 along with it’s motor.
 A good place not to sit is next to Tom who flails away while starting the motor.
 I know.
 I got punched once.
 Anyway there are rules for dinghy use.
 Don’t step on the rounded part of the dinghy.
-You are supposed to step into the dinghy which on several occasion resulted in passengers falling into the dinghy.
+You are supposed to step into the dinghy which on several occasions resulted in passengers falling into the dinghy.
 On one occasion, Pat fell but the drink in her hand was saved.
 Quite a feat.
 This is also a sign of priorities!!
 So, the dinghy is a hoot.
 Yesterday, we had a training exercise to see if we could each individually, get into the dinghy from the water.
 This is a lot harder than it sounds.
 There is a rope ladder on the side of the dinghy.
 You need a boost so that means that the last person in has to be really, really strong…and he hurt his back this a.m. so I’m not sure what will happen this p.m. when we go ashore to have a drink.
 There is no dinghy dock so we have to get in the hard way.
 Oh, well, time will tell.

 We went snorkeling today at Sandy Spit.
 Ray and I were told to stay by each other which was fine until we got close to the coral.
 At this point Ray gets a big cramp and and starts panicking.
 I said, “Ray, stand up… the water is about 3 feet deep.”
 Well, standing up is fine until the wave comes in and pushes us over and knocks us into the coral.
 Bumping and grinding takes on a whole new meaning…and it doesn’t feel good either.
 We managed to get on the sand on the spit and I told Ray he should only snorkel with his life vest on.
 He took great exception.
 I did a reenactment of From Here to Eternity.